 Free Missouri Power of Attorney Forms (9 Types) – PDF | Word

-A Missouri Power of Attorney is a legal document that grants an individual (agent) the authority to make decisions on behalf of another (principal).
+A Power of Attorney in Missouri is a legal document that grants an individual (agent) the authority to make decisions on behalf of another (principal).

 These decisions can be financial, medical, family-based, or legal.
-Power of attorney forms can also vary in duration and authority but are only effective while the principal is alive.
+These forms can also vary in duration and authority but are only effective while the principal is alive.

-There are many reasons to draft a Missouri power of attorney.
+There are many reasons to draft it.
 Whether the principal wants to take precautionary steps or leave the state, a POA can be helpful.

 The principal can choose to make a power-of-attorney for a brief, temporary situation.
 An agent is someone who can represent the principal with financial matters.
 They can also be appointed for long-term actions.
 For example, they can designate an agent to assist them in making medical decisions if they feel they have a medical problem.

-This article will provide information on the different types of power of attorneys in Missouri and the laws and regulations surrounding them.
+This article will provide information on the different types of POAs in Missouri and the laws and regulations surrounding them.

 Drafting a Missouri POA